jethrosun/safebricks-utils/README.md

 ### SSH'ing and Destroying the vm

-If you need to connect to the VM, for example to get the configured IPv6 address, use `corectl ssh occam-dev`.
+If you need to connect to the VM, for example to get the configured IPv6 address, use `corectl ssh williamofockham`.

 To shutdown and destroy the VM and its persistent storage, run `make -f corectl.mk destroy`.